Pinaka multi-barrel rocket launcher: Orders

 While DRDO was responsible for the overall design and development of the Pinaka, its partners played a significant role in developing important subsystems and components.
-They include Tata Power SED, Larsen & Toubro, Solar Industries, Munitions India Limited and Yantra India Limited.
+They include Tata Power SED (now Tata Advanced Systems; involved in the project since 1989), Larsen & Toubro, Solar Industries, Munitions India Limited and Yantra India Limited.
 As of August 2024, of the total Pinaka systems in service with the Army, Tata has delivered 40 launchers and 8 Command Posts, with another 36 launchers on order.
 A technology transfer licensing agreement for the Pinaka and Battery Command Post was signed by DRDO and NIBE Limited on 30 May 2025.
 Strengthening the industrial foundation for the creation and production of domestic defense equipment is the goal of the agreement.